The Growing Seed Parable

 26He also said, “This is what the kingdom of God is like.
 A man scatters seed on the ground.
 27Night and day, whether he sleeps or gets up, the seed sprouts and grows, though he does not know how.
 28All by itself the soil produces grain — first the stalk, then the head, then the full kernel in the head.
 29As soon as the grain is ripe, he puts the sickle to it, because the harvest has come” (Mark 4:26–29).

 Here in the Parable of the Growing Seed, Jesus talks about a man who scatters seed on the ground and then allows nature to take its course.
 As the man who sowed the seed went about his business, day by day, the seed began to develop accordingly: First, the seed sprouted; then it produced a stalk and leaves; then a new head of grain appeared; finally, fully developed kernels emerged in the head.
 Jesus emphasized to his listening disciples that all of this new growth happens without the man’s help.
 Clearly, the sower in this miniparable who scattered the seed couldn’t have fully understood how the sowing/growing seed process happens.
 It’s obviously the unexplainable work of nature: “...he knows not how.
-The earth produces by itself” (vv.
-27b–2a8).
+By itself the soil produces grain” (vv.
+27b–28a).
 It’s the Lord’s doing and it’s marvelous in our eyes.

-So, who’s the sower?
-When a person teaches the Word of God, he doesn’t teach his own words; he teaches God’s words; it’s God’s seed that he sows.
-Because God has no need to sow his own seed, the sower in this Parable of the Growing Seed can’t be the Lord Jesus.
+Who’s the sower?
+When a person teaches God’s Word, he doesn’t teach his own words, he teaches God’s; it’s God’s seed that he sows.
+Because God has no need to sow his own seed, the sower in this Growing Seed parable can’t be the Lord Jesus.
 Then who is he?
 Well, any and all people who sow God’s Word are the sowers; those who proclaim the good news of salvation in Christ are sowers.
-In the Bible, the sower isn’t always Lord Jesus.
+In the Bible, the sower isn’t always Jesus.
 Yes, he’s the first one who sows.
-You might even say that he’s the Sower, with a capital ‘S.’ But we believers and followers of Jesus are all sowers (with a small ‘s’).
+You might even say that he’s the Sower, with a capital ‘S.’ But, as believers and followers of Jesus, we are all his sowers (with a small ‘s’).
 Man is the means, the instrument that God has chosen to share the gospel with people in the world.
-In that sense, we are his servants, his workers, his sowers.
+In that sense, we are his hearty servants, workers, and sowers.

 The man in this parable played an active role in the harvest.
 He didn’t know how sown seed would grow.
 His task was to sow seed at the beginning of the season so he could reap a harvest at its end.
 In 2 Timothy 4:2, Paul says to Timothy, “Preach the word, in season and out of season.”
 The expression “in season and out of season” was intentionally written using agricultural language.
 We normally sow the seed at a certain time of year, usually in the spring; we don’t sow in the winter.
-But when it comes to the Word of God, we sow at any time, in season and out of season.
-So you can see that Paul has combined two things in that verse: Preaching the Word of God is pictured as sowing the seed.
-And we’re to be the sowers of his seed.
+But when it comes to God’s Word, we sow any time, in season and out of season.
+So you can see that Paul has combined two things in that verse: Preaching the Word of God is pictured as sowing the seed and we’re to be sowers of his seed at any and all times.

 The seed of God’s Word has transforming power.
-Sown into barren land but then watered, seed produces a fruitful field.
-That’s, of course, what every farmer wants: a plentiful harvest.
-The word “harvest” is a key word found in the last verse of the parable.
-For a seed to grow, there must be a sower to sow it into the soil.
-In addition, there must be water.
+Sown into barren land then watered, seed produces a fruitful field, which every farmer wants: a plentiful harvest.
+The word “harvest” is key to this parable’s last verse.
+For a seed to grow, there must be a sower to sow it into the soil, and there must be water.
 Quite likely, that act of watering turns out to be the act of prayer.
-That means that it’s not enough just to sow or disperse God’s Word onto fertile soil — we need to pray before, during, and after, so it will produce good growth.
+That means that it’s not enough just to sow or disperse God’s Word onto fertile soil — we need to pray before, during, and after sowing, so it will produce good growth.
 In effect, we need to pray so we can effectively “water the Word of God.”

-Interestingly, the Sower Parable tells us of the inevitability that, while three quarters of its hearers will refuse or reject the seed of God’s Word in some sense and prevent it from being sown deep into their hearts so it can bear fruit, at least one quarter of his hearers will successfully and meaningfully harvest healthy spiritual growth!
+Interestingly, that Sower Parable tells us of the inevitability that, while three quarters of its hearers will refuse or reject the seed of God’s Word in some sense, thereby preventing it from being sown deep into their hearts so it can bear fruit, at least one quarter of his hearers will successfully and meaningfully harvest healthy spiritual growth!
 It also tells us, its readers, that we too have a responsibility to cultivate our hearts.
 After all, God’s seed is fully capable of bearing good fruit.
-But it must be sown onto and sink into fertile soil that’s adequately watered by devoted prayer so that it will be most productive within our God-honoring, responsive hearts.
+But it must be sown onto and sink into fertile soil that’s adequately watered by devoted prayer.
+It then becomes most productive in our God-honoring, responsive hearts.

-What can we learn from the central truth of the parable?
+What’s the central truth of this parable?
 We can learn at least two lessons.
 First, we learn something of the unique power of the Word of God.
 The “seed” is the Word.
 We ought to look again at v.
 27: “Night and day, whether he sleeps or gets up, the seed sprouts and grows, though he does not know how.”
 Note the order the Greek language uses in which the verse ends with “though he does not know how.”
 The emphasis therein is on “how.”
 The sower has sown the seed; he sleeps night and day, leaves it, waits, and it grows; he’s dumbfounded at the process that he can’t explain.
-With all our today’s knowledge, the mystery of such growth still puzzles today’s farmers and scientists.
-But nature’s secret processes don’t fail to operate because we’re ignorant.
+With all our knowledge, the mystery of such growth still puzzles today’s farmers and scientists.
 This secret, unexplainable, mysterious growth of the kingdom is cultivated within our hearts and lives — that’s the point of this beautiful parable told only by Mark.

 The prophet Isaiah summarizes the key elements of this parable in his popular “Invitation to the Thirsty” passage in chapter 55. . .